rogerpadilla/nukak-website/docs/querying-repository.md

 ---
 weight: 190
+description: This tutorial explain how to use repositories with the nukak orm.
 ---

 `repositories` allows to target operations to a specific `entity`, they can be used instead of [queriers](/docs/querying-querier).
 That way, you don't need to always provide the `entity` parameter, and only the `query` parameter is necessary for data manipulation.
 Each `repository` is also associated with a single [querier](/docs/querying-querier).